• Location: Jalan Raya Lipah Amed, along Bintang Beach.

-Palm Garden Amed Beach & Spa Resort Bali – Rooms
+Palm Garden Amed Beach & Spa Resort – Rooms

-- Room Types: Standard Garden Rooms • 1x Beachfront Bungalow with Pool • Garden Bungalows • 1x Beachfront Room with Pool • 1x Beach View Deluxe Room
+- Room Types: Standard Garden Room • 1x Beachfront Bungalow with Pool • Garden Bungalows • 1x Beachfront Room with Pool • 1x Beach View Deluxe Room • List of all Rooms

-- Smoking Rooms: Smoking not allowed in the rooms or public areas, but permitted elsewhere.
+- Smoking Rooms: Smoking is not allowed in the rooms or public areas, but permitted elsewhere.

-- Best Room: The only Beachfront Bungalow with Pool is secluded and spacious, and features a sizeable private garden and open-air bathroom.
+- Best Room: The only Beachfront Bungalow with Pool is secluded and spacious, and features a large private garden and open-air bathroom.

 - For Families: The bungalows and 1 of the rooms can squeeze in an extra single bed, and the Beach View Deluxe Room contains an extra room with a single bed.

-Palm Garden Amed Beach & Spa Resort Bali – Local Transport
+Palm Garden Amed Beach & Spa Resort – Local Transport

 - Note: All cars/buses enter Amed from the north (via Culik) because the road from the south (via Ujung) is too windy, narrow, and steep for anything but motorbikes.